 When they signed up with Digital Pharmacist, they knew this would be the foundation of their digital success, but took it upon themselves to ensure their app and website were used by their patients.
 They decided to run a campaign to get the word out of their new digital tools by raffling off four YETI products to patients who signed up for their mobile app or website.
 This campaign generated over 300 entries.

 To ensure their patients knew about the promotion, they boosted a few posts on Facebook to reach over 7,500 people in their area and garner 250 post engagements.
-They also told their patients about their services at point of sale and helped patients checking out with the install process.
+They also told their patients about their services at the point of sale and helped patients check out with the installation process.

-This creative idea was a huge success that led to more patients using the app which helped save a lot of time for their staff members.
+This creative pharmacy marketing idea was a huge success that led to more patients using the app which helped save a lot of time for their staff members.

 3. Leverage email marketing.